aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

 ```

 The key points are:
-- Pass a regular expression pattern to the `TextSegmentAbsorber` constructor
+- Pass a regular expression pattern to the `TextFragmentAbsorber` constructor
 - The pattern `@"\b\w+\b"` will match whole words
 - Call the `Visit()` method to process the PDF document
-- Access the extracted `TextSegment` objects from the `TextSegments` property
+- Access the extracted `TextFragments` objects from the `TextFragments` property

 ## How to make a valid PDF/A document unless the missing font or its substitution is provided?
 To create a valid PDF/A document in Aspose.PDF for .NET, you need to ensure that all required fonts are embedded or substituted.
 Here's an example: